peterzeng/NLP-final/README.md

 With respect to the implementation, as with essentially all tasks involving transformer-based models, it is perhaps computationally expensive to be able to analyze more and more data (in the form of multiple fragments from books in this project).
 Furthermore, I personally don’t have a lot of experience with all the different types of strategies that could be employed in this project.
 While I currently have a method of scoring based on grammatical embeddings, there could well be a better or easier method to accomplish what I’m trying to accomplish.

 # FINAL PROGRESS REPORT UPDATE
-At this point, I've automated the process of converting the base xmls to the data, and the only manual work that I did was removing any authors that wouldn't make sense when evaluating ("unknown", "various"), and consolidating different names for the same author.
+At this point, I've automated the process of converting the base xmls to the data, and the only manual work that I did was removing any authors that wouldn't make sense when evaluating ("unknown", "various").

+# Results

 # Citations:
 1. https://gutenberg.org/